sshark/thrillingbytes/Looking at A Monad Through An Example.md

 def add(a: Int, b: Int): Int = a + b   	// B
 ```

 Function (A) divides the first integer by the second integer.
 Function (B) adds 2 integers together.
 These 2 functions are pretty straightforward.
 Unlike function (B), a [total function](https://www.linkedin.com/advice/0/what-difference-between-partial-total-function-functional-2jine#:~:text=A%20total%20function%20is%20a,return%20another%20number%20as%20output), function (A) cannot compute when the second parameter is 0.
 If the parameter types are `Float`, the function will return `Infinity`, but this is `Int`, throwing a `java.lang.ArithmeticException` exception with the message `/ by zero`.
-Function (A) must find a way to let its caller know it cannot provide an answer if the second parameter is zero.
+Function (A) must find a way to let its caller know it cannot compute if the second parameter is zero.
 There are a few ways to handle the error and fortunately, there is a clear way to do this.

-Function (A) actual implementation is determined by the way the value and error are handled in each scenario.
+Function (A) actual implementation is determined by how the value and error are handled in each scenario.

 ## Returning An Error Code
 For some cases returning an error code is the simplest solution.
 When the function fails, it returns an error code to indicate failure.
 Case in point, for function (A), if parameter `b` is zero, it fails and returns `-1` given the following implementation,